aasmc/the_art_of_multiptocessor_programming_excersices/src/main/kotlin/chapter_1/dining_philisophers/README.md

 - Amend your program so that it never reaches a state where philosophers are deadlocked, that is, it is never the case that every philosopher holds one chopstick and is stuck waiting for another to get the second chopstick.
 - Amend your program so that no philosopher ever starves.
 - Write a program to provide a starvation-free solution for n philosophers for any natural number n.

+## Solution
+All but one philosopher try to take first left fork, then right fork to eat.
+If a philosopher succeeds, he eats for some time while those philosophers that are to the left or to the right of him have to wait for a fork to be available once again.

+To avoid cyclic dependency, or a deadlock when all philosophers take a left fork and there's no right fork available (the programme stalls in this case), one of the philosophers takes first right fork, and then left fork.

+Taking a fork means to lock on that fork, i.e. it becomes unavailable until the philosopher releases the lock.